ReDI-Cyberspace/pet-adoption/README.md

-# Online Pet Adoption - MERN Stack - Project placeholder and template
+# Online Pet Adoption - MERN Stack - Project place holder template

 Welcome to the Online Pet Adoption platform!
 This shall be a web application developed using the MERN Stack (MongoDB, Express.js, React, and Node.js).
 The application will facilitate the adoption of pets by connecting animal shelters with potential adopters.
 This readme file is to provide an example feature scope.